kordastilab/cytoClustR/README.md

 cytoClusteR employs hierarchical clustering to identify cell population in SPADE data and facilitates comparisons among multiple groups of samples.

-HotNet2 was developed by the Kordasti lab at King's College London.
+cytoClusteR was developed by the Kordasti lab at King's College London.

 ### Setup ###